KenyaChauche/subreddit-classification/README.md

 **Data Collection**
 - Was enough data gathered to generate a significant result?
 - Was data collected that was useful and relevant to the project?
-- Could a pipeline have been set up to automate collection and storage of the data?
+- Was data collection and storage optimized through custom functions, pipelines, and/or automation?
-- Was thought given to server recieving the requests such as considering number of requests per second?
+- Was thought given to the server receiving the requests such as considering number of requests per second?

 **Data Cleaning and EDA**
 - Are missing values imputed/handled appropriately?